-- our contractors, suppliers, agents, related entities and partners who assist us to provide products and services and to administer, manage and improve our business, including companies that provide products and services based on smart meter data and companies who manage the distribution of energy - service providers who provide installation, maintenance, meter reading and other services related to metering, and other goods and services that we offer such as solar, energy storage and management solutions - companies in the EnergyAustralia group of companies, including the Echo Group and CLP, our parent company located in Hong Kong - credit providers and agencies - debt collectors and debt buyers - · relevant loyalty and rewards program partners - consumer finance providers - corporate finance and banking providers - · organisations with whom we have commercial arrangements - government and regulatory authorities (as required or authorised by law) - our professional advisors (such as auditors and lawyers) - organisations that assist us to conduct research or analyse data, including undertaking customer segmentation for marketing purposes.
+- our contractors, suppliers, agents, related entities and partners who assist us to provide products and services and to administer, manage and improve our business, including companies that provide products and services based on smart meter data and companies who manage the distribution of energy - service providers who provide installation, maintenance, meter reading and other services related to metering - companies in the EnergyAustralia group of companies (including our parent company CLP, located in Hong Kong) - credit providers and agencies - debt buyers - relevant loyalty and rewards program partners - consumer finance providers - corporate finance and banking providers - organisations with whom we have commercial arrangements - government and regulatory authorities (as required or authorised by law) - our professional advisors (such as auditors and lawyers) - organisations that assist us to conduct research or analyse data, including undertaking customer segmentation for marketing purposes.

 We will take reasonable steps to ensure that these third parties are bound by privacy obligations in relation to your personal information.
-Some of our contractors and suppliers to whom your personal information may be disclosed are located overseas, including in India, New Zealand, China, Hong Kong, Singapore, Malaysia, the Philippines, UK, the European Union, South Africa and the US.
+Some of our contractors and suppliers to whom your personal information may be disclosed are located overseas, including in India, New Zealand, China, Hong Kong, Singapore, Malaysia, the Philippines, UK and the US.
 These countries may change from time to time.